chrisjlebron/dotfiles/README.md

    1. We'll see how far we can get without it
 2. Oh-my-zsh git plugin is currently being loaded via [.chezmoiexternal.toml](/.chezmoiexternal.toml).
    1. If I decide I need a zsh plugin manager I'll switch to use that
+3. Review output of the `brew install` / `brew bundle` portion for any caveats or actions to take

 ## TODO